WASasquatch/humhub-modules-custom-pages/README.md

 - Simply drop the module as **custom_pages** into your `/protected/modules/` folder
 - Activate the module

+### Updating

+You can update Custom Pages with Custom Pages Extended.
+To do so, follow these simple directions

+- Overwrite the `modules/custom_pages/` with the new source code
+- Disable the module from Admin Control center
+- Enable the module to migrate the database

+Alternatively you can update with **YIIC** with the following command: `path/to/php yiic migrate --migrationPath=custom_pages.migrations`

 ### PHP Page / Widget Usage

 - The PHP pages run off the eval() functioning, meaning all supplied input needs to be already in PHP Mode.
 Do not start, or end with `<?php ... ?>`, instead write as if already in PHP Mode.